W-4, W-2, W-9, and 1099 are all tax forms, but they serve very different purposes. Let's compare.

 More detail on the W9 Form

-A W-9 form is filled out by independent contractors and freelancers and then given to the employer.
+A W-9 form is filled out by independent contractors and freelancers and then given to the company hiring them.

 - Personal contact information

 - Company name if they have an entity

 - Contractor's social security number or Employer Identification Number (EIN) if they have an entity